 I have often come across good carbs vs bad carbs marketing gimmick.
 Look at carbs from a Type 1’s perspective.
 To process the same amount of digestible carbs in a day, one would need the same amount of insulin.
 I have quoted Type 1, as they have no endogenous source of insulin.

 The type of carbs one takes doesn’t matter as the production of insulin is directly proportional to the amount consumed.
-The talks of Glycemic Index (GI) are irrelevant.
+The talks of the Glycemic Index (GI) are irrelevant.
 As Dr Bernstein mentioned in one of his videos – “There’s a lot of nonsense going around in nutrition circles with respect to GI”.

 - Insulin resistance starts creeping up in the years before one turns diabetic.